Predrag-Jandric/Split-Smart/expense-splitter/BACKLOG.md

 - when group is created, it starts with ZERO Total budget Total expense, so if these two are ZERO add a button that says "add", but if they already exist, that same button should say EDIT
 - important buttons should be highlighted, and have active animation (like btn for adding members, editing contributions, adding Total budget and Total expense)
 - when editing group name, make it so that cursor is ready immediately, you dont need to click initially to be able to edit name
-- make the maximum number of group members 10 or something like that

 - add a "add description" text that looks clickable under the group name so that users can add description that way instead of in group creation modal.
 - when description is added, make it so that it can be eddited as well
-- fix this in group chart legend "Mike - 15.129000000000001 $"
 - make edit contribution modal have sliders

 OPTIONAL